MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/portal-templates.md

 You can create Common Data Service starter portal or Dynamics 365 Portal in PowerApps based on the selected environment.

 > [!NOTE]
-> Existing portals and existing portal templates (Community, Partner, Employee self-service, Customer self-service) are not completely supported in portal designer and some components might not render.
+> Existing portals and existing portal templates (Community, Partner, Employee self-service, Customer self-service) are not completely supported in PowerApps Portals Studio and some components might not render.
 However, you can continue editing rest of the components as usual.

 ## Environment with Common Data Service